sailfishos/docs.sailfishos.org/Support/Help_Articles/Tips_and_Tricks/README.md

 Sailfish Utilities is a collection of tools for healing a Sailfish device which does not perform well.
 The tools are designed to help if your device feels sluggish, it's running out of disk space or you're experiencing problems with connectivity.

-You can install Utilities from **[Jolla Store](/Support/Help_Articles/Jolla_Store/)**.
+You can install Utilities from the **[Jolla Store](/Support/Help_Articles/Jolla_Store/)**.
 Search for **Sailfish Utilities** in the Store.
 After having been installed it appears near the end of the page "Settings > System" by the name **Utilities** (i.e., there is no app icon at the app grid for it).

-Utilities have the following tools currently (this order of items is from OS release 4.5.0):
+Utilities have the following tools currently (this is the order of items on the OS release 4.6.0):

 <div class="flex-images" markdown="1">